Machiaweliczny/blog-hugo/content/post/action_cable_5.0.0.1_bug.md

 +++

-The is quite nasty bug in ActionCable 5.0.0.1 which I had to deal with recently:
+There is quite nasty bug in ActionCable 5.0.0.1 which I had to deal with recently:

 As we can read in [changelog for 5.1.0](https://github.com/rails/rails/blob/5-1-stable/actioncable/CHANGELOG.md) there was a bug: